 - Don’t Ask For Directions!?!
 Many places that you can see in Google Maps (as you maybe already noticed) are actually unknown for the people of Plovdiv (so don’t ask them for directions, they don’t know).
 Instead, these places have other local names which you can’t find in Google but are very popular there.
 One of them is Main Street.
 It is officially named in Google as “Knyaz Alexander I” (for the southern section) and “Rayko Daskalov” (for the northern section).
 Almost nobody knows these names.
 So just ask for “Glavnata” (Main Street in Bulgarian).

 - Plovdiv has been called “The City of the Seven Hills”.
-Now there are only six hills (the smallest one has been gradually destroyed in the past).
-And three of the hills are united in “Trimontium”, so in fact, you can see only four hills.
+Now there are only six hills (the smallest one has was gradually destroyed).
+Three of the hills are united in “Trimontium”, so in fact, you can see only four hills.
 Nevertheless, the sobriquet “Seven Hill City” still remains.

 Foods you must try in Plovdiv